walstromowen/shackle-breaker/README.md

 # Bugs

 * If an ally retreats then second ally dies, the retreated ally can be selected to fill in for the defeated ally even though he just escaped
-* Multi Target splash attack such as cleave will only allow for targeting of one enemy (not enemy and ally) although this maybe isnt a bug
+* Multi Target splash attack such as cleave will only allow for targeting of one enemy (not enemy and ally) although this maybe isnt a bug //bypassed by selected non default target first
-* 3 target splash attacks targeting buggy

 * If an item is not used it "in use" value never goes away
 * After switching characters in encounter stage message cannot be skipped by clicking
-* encounters not going away after battle

 # Planned Quality of Life Improvements